PartialVolume/shredos.x86_64/README.md

 Do note that loading a configuration should typically be the last step before `make`.

-> **The all-in-one ISOs unite the functionality of all other formats:**
+> **The all-in-one hybrid ISOs unite most functionality of all other formats:**
 >
 >- are BIOS and UEFI bootable
 >- can both be written to CD/DVD-ROM and USB flash drives
 >- have a writeable partition (when written to a USB flash drive)
+>- **but** do not allow customization of GRUB (for `autonuke`, ...)
 >
->The **legacy** hybrid ISOs, however, do not have that writeable partition (but
+>The **legacy** hybrid ISOs do not have that writeable partition (but are
->are slightly smaller in size), which means that you cannot make modifications
+>slightly smaller in size), which means that you cannot add any files or have
->or have any PDFs written out (when using them burned to an USB flash drive).
+>any PDFs written to them (even when using them burned to an USB flash drive).

+#### Building multiple configurations:

+Generally when building multiple of the above configurations on the **same architecture**, you only need to ensure `make grub2-rebuild` is run between any two configurations, unless you have made other changes to the project.
+For two configurations of **different architectures**, a full `make clean` is always required for the switch-over between two different architectures.

+For your convenience, look also into the `build_all_shredos.sh` script in the project root.
+If you invoke it with no arguments, it will show a usage manual and allow you to build multiple configuration targets with more ease.

 ### Issues that you may get when building ShredOS
 - **Error: "Internal Size Too Big"** If you are compiling the vanilla version of ShredOS and have made no alterations or additions but it fails to build the .img with the error "Internal error: size too big" then you may have a version of mtools that has a version of mcopy which has a bug whenever the -b option is used.
 This bug is known to exist in mcopy version 4.0.32 and maybe others but is fixed in v4.0.42.
 The solution is to upgrade your copy of mtools to a later version.
 However, if you have altered ShredOS by adding more packages you may need to update the size of the fat32 partition.
 You can do this by increasing the 'size' in ../board/shredos/genimage.cfg.
 Depending on how much extra software you have added increase the size by 10MB or more.
 Currently as of March 2023 the current size is `size = 130000000`, this is in bytes, so adding 10MB will mean you need to edit this value so that it reads `size = 140000000`.
 After the edit, just run `make` which will result in a quicker build.
 You don't need to run `make clean` first as that would result in a full rebuild which is not neccessary when all you are doing is increasing the final image size.
 If your repository does not supply a later version of mtools, then you can obtain mtools packages for various distros from [here](https://www.gnu.org/software/mtools/#downloads)